ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/export/index.md

 ## Export on iOS

 It is not possible to download files directly from JavaScript to an iPad / iPhone.
-This is a restriction of iOS and not something wrong with ag-Grid.
+This is a restriction of iOS and not something wrong with AG Grid.
 For this reason, the download links in the context menu are removed when running on iPad / iPhone.
 If you do want to download on iPad / iPhone, then it is recommended you use the api function `getDataAsCsv()` to get the export data and then send this to the server to allow building an endpoint for doing the download.